jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

  *
  * Input:  aluop        Specifying the type of instruction using ALU
  *                          .
 0 for none of the below
  *                          .
-1 for 64-bit R-type
+1 for arithmetic instruction types (R-type or I-type)
  *                          .
-2 for 64-bit I-type
- *                          .
-3 for 32-bit R-type
- *                          .
-4 for 32-bit I-type
- *                          .
-5 for non-arithmetic instruction types that use ALU (auipc/jal/jarl/Load/Store)
+2 for non-arithmetic instruction types that uses ALU (auipc/jal/jarl/Load/Store)
+ * Input:  arth_type    The type of the arithmetic instruction (0 for R-type, 1 for I-type)
+ * Input:  inst_length  The length of the instruction (0 for 64-bit, 1 for 32-bit)
  * Input:  funct7       The most significant bits of the instruction.
  * Input:  funct3       The middle three bits of the instruction (12-14).
  *